skip1113/LIRI-Bot/README.md

     * Package.json file that holds various node packages, and metadata relevant to this project.
 * Requiring the node packages, and the exported spotify key.
 * if statements that take in the argument in the command line that users input.
+    * Takes the specific argument to call the function to return a promise.

 ## Technologies used:
 * Javascript